sayyeddilshadali16/it-services/README.md

 ## Features

 - Explore a range of IT services offered by Percept Infosystem.
-- Browse through the company's portfolio to see past projects.
+- Browse through the company's services to and to purchase it.
 - Contact the company directly through the website.
 - Learn more about the company's mission, vision, and values.